eorus/alperorus/content/en/about.md

 This site is :

 - Statically generated with Hugo.
-- Hosting provided by Cloudpages
+- Hosting provided by Netlify
 - Version control provided by GitHub.
 - Coded and written with NeoVim
-- Using a custom Hugo theme with Bootstrap 5 CSS Framework
+- Using a custom Hugo theme with Spectre CSS Framework